Organizing your Photos with Albums

-- Individual albums for different types of photos like video, selfies, Slo-mo and more.
+- Individual albums for different Media Types of photos like video, selfies, Slo-mo and more.

 - Deleted Photos (Allows you to retrieve photos that you accidently delete)

-You can create additional albums to organize the photos in your life.
-You might have albums dedicated to vacations or family events.
+A key element of organizing hundreds or even thousands of photos you have taken is to create additional albums.
+When you take photos while on vacation, you can create a custom album to organize that group of photos.
+You might have albums dedicated to family events or specific subjects.
 You might create albums to share a special set of photos you have taken.

 When you add that photo to another album, the Photos app does NOT create another copy of the image.
 Albums are virtual lists of photos and use no additional space no matter how many albums a photo is placed in.
 Photos can be linked to multiple albums.

 Indicate what you want to create.